 Certainly, it is important to take care of your family, and a house may be a wise purchase – but failure to plan or put anything away for retirement in the early years negates the tremendous advantage of compound interest over time.
 If you have a 401(k) with employer matching, failure to take advantage of this is literally turning down free money.

-- Health Care Will Be Covered – Medicare is a fine program, but there are many things that Medicare does not cover, such as copays and deductibles, dental care, vision care, and long-term care.
+2. Health Care Will Be Covered – Medicare is a fine program, but there are many things that Medicare does not cover, such as copays and deductibles, dental care, vision care, and long-term care.
 Prescription drugs may be covered depending on your plan.
-AARP estimated in 2012 that average out-of-pocket costs for Medicare recipients is around $4,600 per year, and since health care costs are outpacing inflation, that is likely to increase.
+AARP estimated in 2012 that average out-of-pocket costs for Medicare recipients is around $4,600 per year, and since health care costs are outpacing inflation, that is has and will probably continue to increase.

 It is also common to underestimate the costs of travel and hobbies that you will be undertaking with your greater free time in retirement.
 The bottom line is to build in a healthy contingency as you plan – then double it just to be sure.
 Then you will probably be closer to your actual needs.

-- Investments In Retirement Must be Conservative – Conservative is a relative term, and the correct portfolio ratio for you depends on your needs.
-Certainly, if your conservative investments cannot beat inflation, you need to increase your equity position.
+4. Investments In Retirement Must be Conservative – Conservative is a relative term, and the correct portfolio ratio for you depends on your needs.
+Certainly, if your conservative investments cannot beat inflation, you may want to consider increasing your equity position.

 It is true that you have limited time to recover from losses in riskier investments, but the alternative is to dial back your spending and retirement goals.
 You must decide which is more important for you.

-- Retirement Tax Brackets Will Be Lower – It should be, based on retirement income, but by the time you retire, who knows what the tax rates will be?
-We are currently in tax-cutting modes, but with increased debt and political swings, it is not a huge stretch to see tax rates going up significantly, even for seniors.
+5. Retirement Tax Brackets Will Be Lower – It should be, based on retirement income, but by the time you retire, who knows what the tax rates will be?
+If your house is paid off you may also be losing your biggest tax deduction as well.
+With the increased national debt and political swings, it is not a huge stretch to see tax rates going up significantly, even for seniors.

-If you are concerned about this, you would be well served to establish a Roth IRA with after-tax dollars at today’s “lower” rate.
+If you are concerned about this, you would be well served to establish a Roth IRA or a Roth 401(k) with after-tax dollars at today's potentially "lower" rate.
+Another option is to overfund a life insurance policy as cash values can be also be used to provide a tax-free income in retirement.

 It isn’t a bad idea to extend your lifespan estimate anyway, with today’s improvements in medical technology.
 You could face the double financial whammy of longer life expectancy, with higher costs associated with keeping that life expectancy going.